This post contains affiliate links. Read my disclosure policy here.

 This Red Lentil Dahl is a full-on comfort meal that your whole family will love.
 It requires common ingredients, minimal prep, and it'll cook up beautifully in 30 minutes or less!

 It's fragrant, satisfying, and filled with soul-warming flavor!
-It's just as easy and flavorful as my Vegan Chickpea Curry that I posted last week.
-It is a great addition to your weeknight dinner rotation.
+It's just as easy and flavorful as my vegan chickpea curry that I posted last week.
+It is a great addition to your weeknight dinner rotation, along with my butter bean curry.

 Ingredients + Substitute ldeas